 She Means Business® Women’s Leadership and the Media

-Underwritten and independently produced, the video series She Means Business aims to engage successful female business executives, educators, authors and entrepreneurs in a discussion about the challenges and triumphs of women’s leadership and the media.
+Underwritten and independently produced, the series aims to engage successful female business executives, educators, authors, and entrepreneurs in a discussion about the challenges and triumphs of women’s leadership and the media.

 About She Leads Media

 In the present segment, Adrienne Garland explains the goals of She Leads Media, a company she co-founded as a “second career” after a long tenure as a corporate executive.
 Garland explains how she was inspired to create the company and observes that women still lack a collective “voice” when it comes to engaging mainstream media.
 Adrienne talks about how she helps empower business owners about women’s leadership and the media.

 Adrienne and her partner have also created an annual conference on women’s leadership issues.